-Other symbols strongly associated with Lithuania are the Columns of Gediminas (or Pillars of Gediminas) and the Cross of Jogaila (a.k.a.
-Cross of Vytis), both named after medieval Lithuanian rulers.
+Other symbols strongly associated with Lithuania are the Columns of Gediminas (or Pillars of Gediminas) and the Cross of Vytis (a.k.a.
+Cross of Jogaila), both named after medieval Lithuanian rulers.
 They are repeatedly used in many other symbols.
-For instance Cross of Jogaila forms a part of Lithuanian Coat of Arms and the air force ensign whereas the Pillars of Gediminas were used for the trademark of Eurobasket 2011 event held in Lithuania and political party symbols.
+For instance Cross of Vytis forms a part of Lithuanian Coat of Arms and the air force ensign whereas the Pillars of Gediminas were used for the trademark of Eurobasket 2011 event held in Lithuania and political party symbols.

-In Dzūkija where there is a strong presence of Polish speakers ethnic Lithunians traditionally erect crosses of Jogaila instead of traditional crosses in churchyards and roadsides to signify their ethnicity.
+In Dzūkija where there is a strong presence of Polish speakers ethnic Lithuanians traditionally erect crosses of Vytis instead of traditional crosses in churchyards and roadsides to signify their ethnicity.

-Other things and practices held as "national" by significant parts of society (none of these - except for language - are enshrined in law so its purely traditional):
+Other things and practices held as "national" by significant parts of society (none of these - except for language - are enshrined in law so that's purely traditional):

 National bird: White stork (ciconia ciconia)